AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-search-api.md

 Must be used with `maxPages` to configure the pages of the search results.
 This parameter defines the maximum number of assets that are returned on each page.

 [optional] `int maxPages`
-Used in conjunction with `maxPages` for search result pagination.
-This parameter defines the max number of pages.
+Must be used with `pageSize` to configure the pages of the search results.
+This parameter defines the maximum number of pages.
+Search results that exceed maxPages are not returned.

 [optional] `string continuationToken`
 An optional parameter used for search pagination to retrieve a given page in the paged search results.